jlan84/sql-assignment/morning_lecture.md

 ## SQL

-Structed Query Language (SQL) is the language used to query relational databases.
+Structured Query Language (SQL) is the language used to query relational databases.
 All RDBMS use SQL and the syntax and keywords are for the most part the same across systems, though each system does have some of its own peculiarities.